 Edible Glue - Betty Crocker Cookie Icing or white Candy Melts

-Use a sharp knife to smooth out the edges of your White Fudge Oreos.
+Use a sharp knife to smooth out the edges of your White Fudge Oreos if they are not perfectly round.

 Draw eyes and a mouth onto each Oreo Cookie using a black food coloring marker.